MegaFocusDev/WinZard/README.md

 <h2>Customization</h2>

 <p>
-  WinZard allows you to customize the shortcut key by editing the “shortcut_key” variable in the “winzard.py” file.
-Simply open the “winzard.py” file using a code editor, locate the “shortcut_key” variable near the top of the file, and change the value to the desired shortcut key.
+  WinZard allows you to customize the shortcut key by editing the <code>shortcut_key</code> variable in the <code>winzard.py</code> file.
+Simply open the <code>winzard.py</code> file using a code editor, locate the <code>shortcut_key</code> variable near the top of the file, and change the value to the desired shortcut key.
 </p>

 <!-- License -->